 I don’t know about you, but I’m tired of hearing the gloom and doom news about the economy and our future.
-While I try to minimize my exposure to negativity, sometimes it is hard to keep smiling and remain optimistic.
+While I try to minimize my exposure to negativity, sometimes it is hard to keep smiling and pursue optimism.

 My efforts to do so was emboldened by an article I received years ago by Eileen McDargh.
 It is titled: Today’s Economy Demands A Critical Skill: Optimism.Don't let the news media color your world or your outlook on life.
 Click To Tweet